 Savory Variations

-• Herbed spinach: Mix spinach and fresh herbs into the custard for a delightful savory bite.
+- Herbed spinach: Mix in spinach and fresh herbs for a green twist.

 Serving Baked French Toast for Brunch